EngineeringMoonBear/docker-jmeter/README.md

 ./launch_jmeter_controller_do
 ```

-The script will automatically handle updates, configure firewall rules, and initialize Docker Sgit warm in a non-interactive mode, ensuring that no manual intervention is needed.
+The script will automatically handle updates, configure firewall rules, and initialize Docker Swarm in a non-interactive mode, ensuring that no manual intervention is needed.

 #### 2. Provision JMeter Worker Nodes (Server Mode)